Chapter 23 Download Chapter

 These discussions to support adolescents and women to determine if they are at high risk for HIV can begin with talking about a range of factors that may indicate they are at risk for HIV, as listed in the box below.
 When possible, providers should use their country’s national HIV guidelines and tools to help clients determine if they are at high risk for HIV.

 In these discussions, the provider should use language that is easy to understand, and must avoid being critical or judgmental; adolescents and women should be able to freely answer questions and discuss their concerns without fear of repercussions or judgment.
-Refer to Chapter 25 in the handbook for more tips on how to talk about sensitive issues (see Successful Counseling).
+Refer to Chapter 26 – Family Planning Provision for more tips on how to talk about sensitive issues (see the section Successful Counseling).

 |Factors that may indicate higher risk for HIV in any setting|